Get Involved

 Where Do the Candidates Stand on Criminal Justice Reform?

 The United States incarcerates more people per capita than any of its peer nations.
 Our nation’s state, federal, local and tribal prisons and jails currently hold approximately 1.9 million Americans; twice as many U.S. citizens are on probation or parole.
-About 75,000 of all incarcerated people are in Pennsylvania, 26 percent of which are from Philly.
+About 75,000 of all incarcerated people are in Pennsylvania, 26 percent of which are from Philly — despite a 43 percent reduction in its jail population since 2015.
 PA’s prisons and jails currently incarcerate 1,600 youth.

-How can we prevent this sort of incarceration from happening?
+How can we keep reducing our incarceration rates?
 How do we create a system that keeps people safe and actually helps them?
 What are adequate and effective punishments for crimes?
 How can we create a justice system that helps youth?
 To many Americans, including young people, the local, state and national criminal justice system is in dire need of reform.

 Here’s where the candidates stand on criminal justice.